Myth Versus Fact About Chemicals in Commerce

 Myth: There is a significant information gap about chemicals in commerce.

 The fact is that EPA has never publicly stated how much data it actually has in its files.
 The only information provided on chemical testing is the number of regulatory actions EPA has taken to compel testing, which is misleading.
 As noted above, EPA has collected information on thousands of chemicals through its new chemicals program, consent agreements and voluntary programs, Section 8(e) reporting, and the CDR rule.
 There is no way to tell the real size of any information gap until EPA discloses how much information it actually has.

 Clearly the large majority of chemicals on the Inventory are not currently being manufactured.
 EPA is currently taking steps to prioritize among the remaining existing chemicals, which is good news to all stakeholders.
 The single greatest way to prioritize would be to take off the list all those we no longer need to worry about – the so-called “Inventory Reset.”
 Certainly the agency should not waste time and resources collecting or analyzing hazard data for chemicals no longer in commerce.
-If EPA really wants to address this fundamental criticism of its current TSCA program, it then needs to prioritize all existing chemicals in the same step, through a comprehensive screening program of the sort that Canada has successfully implemented.
-The agency has made great strides by making the inventory easily accessible to the public, but more work needs to be done to make it a more useful list.
+The agency has made great strides by making information on chemicals, including the inventory, easily accessible to the public, but more work needs to be done to make it a more useful list.